Private pilot license requirements.

 The medical test for getting a Class 3 medical certificate is straightforward.
 Nothing severe.

-However, there are a few norms that you have to have before enrolling in a flight school.
+However, you must have a few norms before enrolling in a flight school.
 Such as:

 • You must not be color-blind;